- HOW DO I?

 We will allow one person per computer, unless a parent/guardian or library staff member is present.

-Patrons are allowed one hour per day; if no other reservations are pending, extended time may be granted at the discretion of the Reference Librarian.
+Patrons are allowed two hours per day; if no other reservations are pending, extended time may be granted at the discretion of the Reference Librarian.

 Telephone reservations are not accepted.

 Children under the age of 13 are required to use the computers in the Boys' and Girls' Library.